-167. In 2005, Honda issued an RFQ for front Windshield Wiper Systems to be installed in the 2008 Honda Accord to Bosch, DENSO, Jideco, and Mitsuba.
-Jideco was the incumbent supplier for the two-door Accord, and Mitsuba was the incumbent supplier for the four-door Accord.
-In May 2005, DENSO's DENSO and Mitsuba's DENSO met at DENSO's Utsunomiya office.
-At the time, Mitsuba, which owned a stake in Jideco, asked DENSO not to compete with Jideco for the two-door business.
-DENSO agreed to submit a higher bid than Jideco for the two-door Accord.
-Honda ultimately awarded the two-door business to Jideco as first supplier and DENSO as second supplier, and the four-door business to Mitsuba as the parties had planned
+In 2005, Honda issued an RFQ for front Windshield Wiper Systems to be installed in the 2008 Honda Accord to Bosch, DENSO and Mitsuba.
+Mitsuba, by virtue of its pending merger with Jideco, was the incumbent supplier of Windshield Wiper Systems for the two-door Accord.
+In May 2005, DENSO's and Mitsuba's met at DENSO's Utsunomiya office.
+Mitsuba asked DENSO not to compete with it for the two-door business.
+DENSO ultimately agreed to submit a higher bid than Mitsuba for the two-door Accord.